Luchita Hurtado: Art career

 In 1944, Hurtado made window displays and painted murals for Bloomingdale's.
 She also began freelance work as an illustrator for Condé Nast and as a muralist for Lord & Taylor in New York.
 In 1946, she and her second husband Wolfgang Paalen travelled together to Mexico to research pre-Columbian art, and Hurtado took photographs that were later published in 1952 in Cahiers d'art to accompany Paalen's article, « Le plus ancien visage du nouveau monde ».

 In the 1970s, Luchita Hurtado founded the feminist group, Los Angeles Council of Women Artists.
 In 1972, Hurtado participated in a feminist-focused group exhibition, “Invisible/Visible,” at the Long Beach Museum of Art, which was organized by Judy Chicago and Dextra Frankel.
 Of her work in this exhibition, Frankel described Self Portrait (1971) as "[looking] down and sees herself in a way men never see women".
 In 1974, she had a solo exhibition at the Woman's Building in Los Angeles.
 Though Hurtado participated and shared feminist beliefs with many groups, when asked to join a West Coast chapter of the Guerilla Girls, she declined.

 Outside of her work for Bloomingdale's, Conde Nast, and the two Los Angeles exhibitions she participated in, Hurtado's work was largely unknown until 2015.
 Ryan Good, former studio director for Lee Mullican, Hurtado's third husband, was cataloguing his estate when he came across a number of paintings signed "LH".
 Upon asking Hurtado, he learned that she was the artist behind these works.
 Good showed these paintings to Paul Soto, founder of Park View Gallery, who then launched her second ever solo exhibition, Luchita Hurtado: Selected Works, 1942–1952, which ran from November 12, 2016 – January 7, 2017.
 From there, her career erupted.
 Hurtado's work was included in the Hammer Museum's Made in L.A. exhibition in 2018.
 She was called the "hot new discovery" of the exhibition by the L.A.
 Times, and generally received extremely favorable critical reception.
 Eventually her work caught the attention of Hans Ulrich Obrich, a Swiss art curator and artistic director of the Serpentine Galleries in which she had her first international solo exhibition, titled Luchita Hurtado: I Live I Die I Will Be Reborn.
 She remained active in the arts until her death, with the Los Angeles County Museum of Art exhibiting a key career survey of hers in February 2020.
-Several visitors asked the curators if her birth date was incorrect because the work seemed contemporary.

 Hurtado's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.